Dancing for health

 I was just wondering if you could tell me some of the benefits of dancing to your wellness?
 Could you send me some places to get information about dancing benefits?

 Whatever your preference, there's sure to be a style to get your toes tappin'!
 Whether it's belly dancing, funk, swing, ballet, jazz, tap, square, hip-hop, the hustle, the tango, or modern dance, classes are popping up all over.
-Columbia students can join one of numerous student dance clubs (ballroom, latin, swing, oh my!).
-Visit the Clubs & Organizations page for more information.
-In addition, you can contact your local gym, YW/YMCA, recreation/community center, or dance studio to see what they offer.
+For more information you can contact your local gym, YW/YMCA, recreation/community center, or dance studio to see what they offer.
 If taking a class isn’t for you, consider just dancing your cares away to your favorite tunes right at home.